kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ![Operator resources](./assets/telemetry-operator-resources.drawio.svg)

 The `Telemetry Operator` watches all Log Pipeline resources and related secrets.
-Whenever the configuration changes, it validates the configuration (with a Validating Webhook) and generates a new configuration for the Fluent Bit Daemon Set, where several Config Maps for the different aspects of the configuration are generated.
-Furthermore, referenced secrets are copied into one secret that is mounted to the Daemon Set as well.
+Whenever the configuration changes, it validates the configuration (with a Validating Webhook) and generates a new configuration for the Fluent Bit DaemonSet, where several ConfigMaps for the different aspects of the configuration are generated.
+Furthermore, referenced Secrets are copied into one Secret that is mounted to the DaemonSet as well.

 ## Set up the LogPipeline

 ### Step 1: Create a LogPipeline

-1. To ship application logs to a new output, create a LogPipeline custom-resource file:
+1. To ship application logs to a new output, create a resource file of kind LogPipeline:

    ```yaml
    kind: LogPipeline